yanivassf-lab/fMRI/docs/math.rst

 B-Spline Representation of the Signal
 ---------------------------------------
-Let :math:`N` is number of the timepoints, and :math:`N` is the nuber of the voxels.
+Let :math:`n` is number of the timepoints, and :math:`N` is the nuber of the voxels.
 Each voxel’s time series, denoted by

 .. math::